 When it comes to using a USB microphone for podcasts, not many can stack up against the Shure MV7.
 This mic performs great no matter the environment.

 One of the reasons you should get this cardioid mic is because you can use it both as a USB and XLR microphone or simultaneously.

 2. Audio Technica ATH-m20x Headphones

 For your over-ear headphones, the Audio Technica ATH-m20x is a great option.
-It is a decent audio reproduction and comfortable and firm design.
+It is a decent audio reproduction and comfortable with a firm design.

 It features modern design as well as industry-grade materials, which are combined to provide a comfortable listening experience, with top-of-the-line audio as well as effective isolation.

 3. Behringer Xenyx Q802USB Mixer

 In terms of a good mixer, don’t look beyond the Behringer Xenyx Q802USB.
-First of all, this device can accommodate either a condenser or dynamic microphone due to its Phantom Power.
+First of all, this device can accommodate a condenser or dynamic microphone due to its Phantom Power.

 This is an ideal mixer for any audio performance.
 It is compact, practical, quiet, and has a pretty good interface.